KI7MT/dotnet-core-examples/Database/README.md

 1. Select Single update, or loop

-# To Stop the loop mode, use the ESC Key.
-Tis will take a few seconds as the
+# To stop loop-mode, use the ESC Key.
+This will take a few seconds as the
-# sequence is set between 3 and 6 second updates.
-At the break, you'll be
+# sequence is set between 3 and 6 second updates (app.config).
+At the break,
-# back to the menu, select Q to quit.
+# you will be back to the main-menu, select Q to quit.
 ```